- Places to Explore

 After a few blocks, Celetná opens onto the justly famous Staroměstské náměstí, the beating heart of Old Town with dazzling architecture on all sides.
 On the east side of the square, the double-spire church Kostel Panny Marie před Týnem rises from behind a row of patrician houses.
 To the immediate left of this, at No. 13, is Dům U Kamenného zvonu (House at the Stone Bell), a baroque town house that has been stripped down to its original Gothic elements.
 Next door, at No. 12, stands the gorgeous pink-and-ocher Palác Kinských, considered the most prominent example of late baroque–rococo in the area.
 At this end of the square, you can't help noticing the gigantic expressive Jan Hus monument.

-Beyond the Jan Hus monument is the Gothic Staroměstská radnice, with its impressive 200-foot tower that gives the square its gravitas.
-As the hour approaches, join the people milling below the tower's 15th-century astronomical clock for a brief but spooky spectacle.
+Beyond the Jan Hus monument is the Gothic Staroměstská radnice, with its impressive 200-foot tower that gives the square gravitas.
+As the hour approaches, join the people milling below the tower's 15th-century astronomical clock for a brief but curiously compelling spectacle.
 The square's second church is the baroque Kostel svatého Mikuláše.

 Toward the Clementinum